enceeper/apidoc/user.md

 ### Authenticate user

-This API completes the proof of the SRP6a protocol with the provided information:
+This API call verifies the proof of the SRP6a protocol with the provided information:

 - The **ref** taken from the above procedure
 - The **A** and **M1** SRP6a protocol values